The shit blog of Paul Chris Jones

 The house was decaying and falling apart.
 I never did find out how many people were crammed in there.
 It was hard to tell because everyone stayed in their rooms.

-The only time we saw the landlord was when we came round every week for his rent.
+The only time we saw the landlord was when he came round every week for his rent.
 He wanted the rent in cash even though direct debits were already a thing back then.
 No matter that a direct debit would have been more reliable and less hassle for all parties involved; he wanted his money in cold, hard cash.
 The reason for this, I presume, is because cash is untraceable and so he never had to pay any tax on his rental income.

 Everyone turned to look at me.